PaddlePaddle/PaddleHub/README.md

 </div>

 ### Video Classification
-- Short video classification trained via large-scale video dataset, supports 3000+ tag types prediction.
+- Short video classification trained via large-scale video datasets, supports 3000+ tag types prediction for short Form Videos.
 - Many thanks to CopyRight@[PaddleVideo](https://github.com/PaddlePaddle/PaddleVideo) for the pre-trained model, you can try to train your models with PaddleVideo.
 - `Example: Input a short video of swimming, the algorithm can output the result of "swimming"`
 <div align="center">